BlueNoob25/Bloxd-Agent-Blue.AI/README.md

 Users also have the ability to, at the home page, choose one of four prompts to begin a conversation.
 These are called `"Suggested Prompts"` and range from questions about Bloxd.io to its third-party sites to coding and rules.

-There is also a sidebar that allows users to access their previous libve and archived chats and rename them.
+There is also a sidebar that allows users to access their previous live and archived chats and rename them.

 ## Settings
 Another feature is the Settings tab which allows users to customize their experience with Bloxd Agent Blue.
 The following is in settings: